camille-nguyen/snake/README.md

 You will find in this room some letters, which you will need to create a magical word.
 If you manage to complete the word, congratulations, you win!

+There are also boosters with different effects to help you in your journey.

 However, be careful of crashing into the walls or into yourself (the snake can feel pain, too)...